ismayito/Todo-list-project/README.md

 ### Usage

-To use this project, simply visit the following link: https://github.com/ismayito/awesome-books-v2.git
+To use this project, simply visit the following link: https://github.com/ismayito/Todo-list-project.git

-- **Open the <a href="https://github.com/ismayito/awesome-books-v2.git">project 🚀</a> in your web browser.**
+- **Open the <a href="https://github.com/ismayito/Todo-list-project.git">project 🚀</a> in your web browser.**

-- **Use the provided form to add books to the list.**
+- **Use the provided form to add todo item to the list.**

+- **To mark an item as completed click on the checkbox**
-- **To remove a book, click the "Remove" button next to the book entry.**
+- **To clear completed items click on the clear all completed**

 <!-- ### Run tests